-Teaching data analysis and probability effectively at the middle grades requires that teachers have a deep and profound understanding of the data analysis and probability that is part of the K-12 curriculum.
-The main goal of this course is to enable middle grades preservice teachers to develop an advanced viewpoint of the subject that they will teach.
+Teaching mathematics effectively at the middle grades requires that teachers have a deep and profound understanding of the K-12 mathematics curriculum.
+The main goal of these courses is to enable middle grades teachers to develop an advanced viewpoint of the mathematics that they will teach.

 Each course in the series of courses that are offered to middle school mathematics teachers is focused on a particular content strand from the New Jersey Core Curriculum Content Standards (NJCCCS).
-The other courses are MAT 111, Number theory and Systems for Middle School Teachers, MAT 114, Patterns, Functions & Algebra for Middle School Teachers, MAT 115, Geometry for Middle School Teachers, MAT 117, Discrete Math for Middle School Teachers, and MAT 118, Concepts of Calculus for Middle School Teachers.
+The other courses are MAT 111, Number Theory and Systems for Middle School Teachers, MAT 112, Data Analysis & Probability for Middle School Teachers, MAT 114, Patterns, Functions & Algebra for Middle School Teachers, MAT 115, Geometry for Middle School Teachers, and MAT 117, Discrete Math for Middle School Teachers.
+Although Calculus is not one of the content strands in the NJCCCS, the ideas and principles of calculus lie at the very heart and soul of middle school mathematics.
+Understanding concepts of calculus also provides a deeper understanding of number and operations, algebra, and geometry.